raymon-roos/apikachu/apikachu/README.md

 - **Retrieve the source:**
   `git clone git@git.nexed.com:raymonroos/apikachu-deep-dive.git apikachu && cd apikachu/apikachu`

-- **Environment**: Run `cp .env.example .env && php artisan key:generate` to set up your environment variables.
+- **Environment**: Run `cp .env && php artisan key:generate` to set up your environment variables.
+Then copy and paste the .env.example file into the new .env file you just created.
   Note that you have to set the right database credentials for your system.
 At the Bit Academy, we have a convention for what database user to use, but you may choose your own and update `.env` accordingly.